William Contreras Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.10 team ERA that ranks 13th among all league pitching staffs.
+- The Phillies have a 4.09 team ERA that ranks 13th across all league pitching staffs.

-- In his most recent time out on Friday, the left-hander went five innings against the San Diego Padres, giving up three earned runs while surrendering three hits.
+- Phillies pitchers combine to allow 104 home runs (1.1 per game), the ninth-fewest in baseball.

-- In six games this season, the 26-year-old has put up an ERA of 3.26, with 8 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The righty last appeared on Saturday against the San Diego Padres, when he went five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.